mathesar-foundation/mathesar-wiki/docs/projects/2023/07/list-datatype.md

 - CSV files can be bad-formatted; we have to show a message to the user indicating this error or parse the uknown format as a text column (if possible).

 ## Resources
-> This section  will grow over the project's timeframe.
+!!! info "Information"
-{.is-info}
+    This section  will grow over the project's timeframe.

 - **Issues**: [GitHub meta issue]()
 - **Wiki pages**: